alttch/eva3/doc/integrations/ethernetip.rst

 Creating tag lists
 ------------------

-Both PHIs require tag lists - lists of CIP tags to poll from/to the En/IP equipment.
+If bulk updates are planned, both PHIs require tag lists - lists of CIP tags to poll from/to the En/IP equipment.
 Tag lists are simple text files, with one tag per line.
 If tag contains an array, element index should be specified.

+If bulk updates are not required or performed with :doc:`data pullers</datapullers>`, the tag lists are not required.

 .. code::